isledecomp/reccmp/README.md

 # Reccmp Decompilation Toolchain

 `reccmp` (recompilation comparison) is a collection of tools for decompilation projects.
-It was born from the [decompilation of Lego Island](https://github.com/isledecomp/isle).
+It was born from the [decompilation of LEGO Island](https://github.com/isledecomp/isle).
 Functions and data are matched based on comments in the source code.
 For example:
 ```cpp
 // FUNCTION: LEGO1 0x100b12c0
 MxCore* MxObjectFactory::Create(const char* p_name)